-The answers to these questions give you insight into the ownership and what the pet needs.
+The answers to these questions give you insight into the pet’s ownership and needs.
 These questions are geared more toward dogs but knowing if a cat will be looked after in times of great absence is important too.

 Have there been any incidents of violence with the pet?
 Has the pet done damage at your current residence and if so, how was that paid for?